Essential Gear for Camino Pilgrims

 - 2 Icebreaker merino wool short sleeve shirts

-- 2 Icebreaker merino wool long sleeve shirts
+- 2 Icebreaker merino wool long-sleeve shirts

-** This number of shirts is excessive – realistically you only need 2 or 3, but I vary between staying warm, cooling off, or trying to keep the sun off me to prevent getting burnt **
+only need 2 or 3, but I vary between staying warm, cooling off, or trying to

 - 2 pairs of merino wool leggings

-- 2 Columbia hiking skirts / skorts
+- 2 Columbia hiking skirts/skorts

-- 1 pair Prada hiking pants
+- 1 pair of Prada hiking pants

 - 1 swimsuit